 RELEASE OF LIABILITY AND INDEMNIFICATION.
 I, on behalf of myself, my heirs, executors, agents, administrators, assigns and all other persons claiming through me, voluntarily agree to and hereby knowingly, fully and completely waive and release College, its officers, directors, employees, affiliates, subsidiaries or agents from any and all claims, demands, causes of action that might hereafter be asserted, arising out of, or in any way connected with, my participation in the Program.
 This waiver and release includes, but shall not be limited to, waiver of the right to initiate, proceed with, or participate in any state or federal lawsuit, any administrative complaints, statutory or common law claims, or civil rights charges, that may arise against the College, its officers, directors, employees, parents, affiliates, subsidiaries or agents out of or in connection with my participation.
-I also agree to defend, protect, indemnify and hold harmless College, its officers, directors, employees, parents, affiliates, subsidiaries or agents from any and all claims, demands, causes of action that might hereafter be asserted, arising out of, or in any way connected with, my participation.
+I also agree to defend, protect, indemnify and hold harmless College, its officers, directors, employees, parents, actuses of action that might hereafter be asserted, arising out of, or in any way connected with my participation with my participation.
+I also agree to defend, protect, indemnify and hold harmless College, its officers, directors, employees, parents, affiliates, subsidiaries or agents from any and all claims, out of, or in any way connected with, my participation.